Fresh corn in the dead of winter is a refreshing treat.

 When the stock begins to turn yellow you will know it is done.

-After it is finished boiling, remove the cobs so they can begin drying and used for fire starters.
+After it is finished boiling, remove the cobs so they dry out and be used for fire starters.
 Ladle the stock into clean and sanitized canning jars.

 Then follow the steps for processing stock in a pressure canner.
-This is just one more way to utilize every part of the corn when canning corn for the winter.
+This is just one more way to utilize every part of the corn when you can corn for the winter.

 Fresh canned corn is the best in winter soups.
-Canning your own also allows you to save money during winter months, utilize your entire harvest so nothing wastes, and you are also aware of what you are eating.
+When you can corn, it also allows you to save money during winter months, utilize your entire harvest so nothing wastes, and you are also aware of what healthy, chemical-free food you are eating.